 Plenty of people argued that the $11.40 hourly wage in Newfoundland was hardly enough to cover basic living expenses.
-Fight for $15 and Fairness Newfoundland & Labrador has been fighting for years to get the government to raise the minimum wage to $15, but the government compromised by introducing 4 special increases from April 2020 to October 2021, instead of just their annual change.
+Fight for $15 and Fairness Newfoundland & Labrador has been fighting for years to get the government to raise the minimum wage to $15, and the government plans to do this by October 2023.

 - What is the cost of living in Newfoundland?

 The cost of living in the capital of Newfoundland, St. John’s, is generally less expensive than many of the other big cities in Canada, like Toronto, Vancouver or Calgary.
 Rent varies, but can be around $879.5 per month for a 1-bedroom apartment in the City Center and $1,468.75 for a 3-bedroom apartment in the City Center, whereas outside of the City Center an estimate of the rent prices would be around $713.9 for a 1-bedroom apartment and $1,168.75 for a 3-bedroom apartment.
 In the rural areas, it will generally be even cheaper.